 The Colon is the national currency of Costa Rica.
-Travelers' cheques in dollars can be exchanged at any bank with a valid passport.
+Travelers' checks in dollars can be exchanged at any bank with a valid passport.
 We recommend not taking US$100 bills, as there is currently a problem with forgeries, meaning that many banks and Bureaus de Change will not accept them.

 Food and drink

 A wide range of cuisine can be sampled in Costa Rica from French to Chinese and local dishes.
-With two oceans as sources, seafood is a Costa Rican specialty, as are native dishes such as "Gallos (open-faced tortillas with beef, chicken or ham) and uniquely spiced and seasoned mashed black beans.
+With two oceans as sources, seafood is a Costa Rican specialty, as are native dishes such as "Gallos" (open-faced tortillas with beef, chicken or ham) and uniquely spiced and seasoned mashed black beans.
 Other native specialties are palm hearts, tamales and ceviche.
 Guaro is the national liquor, while a variety of local rums, beers, and flavored liquors are also available.

 Social conventions and etiquette

 Please remember to dress respectfully, covering shoulders and knees when visiting any catholic churches or monuments.

 Tipping for good service is an accepted fact.
 A 10% service charge and 13% sales tax are always included in restaurant bills.

 Our certified country specialists can advise on any safety concerns you may have.
 For current information, please refer to the State Department website.